radxa-build/radxa-zero-2pro/README.md

 A collection of auto-generated images for Radxa Zero 2.

 * Armbian images will have name started with `Armbian`.
-* Radxa debos image will have name started with board name.
+* Radxa debos image will have name started with the board name.
 * Manjaro users can visit [here](https://github.com/manjaro-arm/radxa-zero2-images).

 ## Where can I download the image?